 History of TENUGUI

-In the Heian period (AD 794 - 1192) TENUGUI was used as accessories for Shinto rituals.
-Cloth was such a precious item that the use of the item was not widespread among the people during the Nara period (710 - 794).
-From the Kamakura period (1192 - 1333) on, it gradually became popular.
-In the Edo period (1592 - 1868) cotton began to be cultivated in various parts of Japan and TENUGUI became a necessary item for daily living.
+In the Heian period (AD 794 - 1192), TENUGUI was used as an accessory for Shinto rituals.
+Cloth was such a precious item that its use was not widespread among the people during the Nara period (710 - 794).
+From the Kamakura period (1192 - 1333) onwards, its popularity gradually increased.
+In the Edo period (1592 - 1868), cotton cultivation began in various parts of Japan, and TENUGUI became a necessary item for daily living.
 Around this time, people started to regard TENUGUI as a valuable item not only for its functionality but also for its artistic value.
 A contest called "TENUGUI-AWASE" became a widespread event among a certain group of people who aimed to win with their original designs on TENUGUI.

 Such competitions contributed to the development of new dyeing techniques.
 In the Meiji era (1868 - 1912), a dyeing technique called "Chusen" was devised, revolutionizing the industry extensively.
 In and around the Showa period (1926 - 1989), various associations were formed by people who loved TENUGUI, and these associations spread throughout the country, elevating TENUGUI to a status beyond daily necessities.
 Today, there is a wide variety of colors and patterns for TENUGUI, and people have the freedom to use them in both creative and practical ways.
 It is cherished by those who value its refined textures and visual qualities.